 During your pregnancy, also be cautious about using antibiotics unless absolutely necessary.
 Be sure to have an open and honest conversation with your doctor.
 Overuse can put you at an increased risk for C. diff.

-If you do develop C. diff during pregnancy and/or in the postpartum period, treatment options will depend on the severity of your condition.
+If you do develop C. diff during pregnancy or in the postpartum period, treatment options will depend on the severity of your condition.
 But treatment will likely include rehydration, electrolyte replacement, and antibiotics.

-Currently, doctors don’t have enough evidence to recommend probiotics, either as treatment for C. diff or to take as prevention.
+Currently, doctors don’t have enough evidence to recommend probiotics, either as treatment for C. diff or as a preventative measure.
 But more research is being done and these recommendations might change in the future.

 Chaunie Brusie, BSN, is a registered nurse with experience in labor and delivery, critical care, and long-term care nursing.
 She lives in Michigan with her husband and four young children, and is the author of the book “Tiny Blue Lines.”